The Fable: Characters

-He is a quietly spoken but highly skilled hitman, known only as "Fable".
+A quietly spoken but highly skilled hitman known only as "Fable".
 He has had a female assistant and driver for the past year and knows nothing about her or her name.
 They are ordered to lay low for a year and he is given the name and identity of Akira Sato and his assistant will act as his sister, Yoko.